Roseinfire/HtmlS/README.md

 We believe that best support is to join the project or just give it a star. <br>
 However, you can support HtmlScript financially on ko-fi. <br>

-# Contacts
+# Contact
 ##### Roseinfire
 ##### 14box14@gmail.com
 ##### ko-fi.com/Roseinfire

-# Licence
+# License
-Licensed under MIT licence
+Licensed under MIT license